FLAME: Federated Learning Across Multi-device Environments: : Federated Learning Across Multi-device Environments

-\textbf{Statistical utility} refers to the utility of a device's data towards improving model performance.
-Following prior work by Lai et al.~\cite{Lai2020}, we argue that a device which has a higher training loss on its local dataset should have a higher statistical utility.
+Statistical utility refers to the utility of a device's data towards improving model performance.
+Following prior work by Lai et al.~\cite{oort}, we argue that a device which has a higher training loss on its local dataset should have a higher statistical utility.
 Our statistical utility metric for device $i$ in round $r$ is therefore defined as: where \(X_i\) is the set of locally stored training samples and \(\mathcal{L}_{r-1}(k)\) is the training loss of the global model from the previous round on sample $k$.
 Intuitively, this utility prioritizes the selection of devices which currently have a higher training loss over their local dataset, and hence could provide stronger gradients to update the global model.
+The statistical utility can range from 0 to $\infty$, depending on the loss function, e.g., categorical crossentropy loss.
+Higher value means higher utility.